-- 1. The Edinburgh Festivals are Scotland's world-leading cultural assets.
-The 12 major Festivals year round in Edinburgh generate over £300 million each year for Scotland's economy, collectively attract more than 4.5 million attendances more than the FIFA World Cup and position Scotland around the world as a dynamic, open and outward looking nation.
-They are distinctively Scottish yet profoundly international, profiling Edinburgh as the world's leading festival city and a global cultural capital punching far above its weight, and thereby making a strong contribution to tourism, cultural exports, creative industries and attracting international talent to live, work, study and do business here. - 2.
-Festivals Edinburgh is the strategic development and representative body for the 12 major Festivals and has compiled the following comments on issues shared across the 12 Festivals, in response to the questions posed by the Committee's consultation exercise.
+1. The Edinburgh Festivals are Scotland's world-leading cultural assets.
+The 12 major Festivals year round in Edinburgh generate over £300 million each year for Scotland's economy, collectively attract more than 4.5 million attendances - more than the FIFA World Cup - and position Scotland around the world as a dynamic, open and outward looking nation.
+They are distinctively Scottish yet profoundly international, profiling Edinburgh as the world's leading festival city and a global cultural capital punching far above its weight, and thereby making a strong contribution to tourism, cultural exports, creative industries and attracting international talent to live, work, study and do business here.

+2. Festivals Edinburgh is the strategic development and representative body for the 12 major Festivals and has compiled the following comments on issues shared across the 12 Festivals, in response to selected questions in the terms of reference for this inquiry.
 While there is naturally a huge focus on the potential fiscal impacts of Brexit, the wider cultural, social and economic implications must also be given due weight if Scotland and its people are to continue to play a full part on the world stage.
-As leading actors in Scotland's cultural sector, the Edinburgh Festivals call on the Committee to ensure that the future health and international connectedness of the sector are taken into account in all stages of the Brexit negotiations.
+As leading actors in the UK cultural sector, the Edinburgh Festivals call on the Committee to ensure that the future health and international connectedness of the sector are taken into account in all stages of the Brexit negotiations.